coeurdelile/coeurdelile.org/content/pages/home/home.en.md

 ---
+title: A Brief History of Gentrification in Mile End
 description: A brief working-class history of gentrification in Montréal's Mile End neighbourhood.
 ---
-# A Brief History of Gentrification in Mile End

-## From Working-Class Garment District to Playground for the Wealthy
+# From Working-Class Garment District to Playground for the Wealthy

 **The gentrification of Mile End is a process that has been taking place for over 20 years.** The borough was known for its garment industry throughout the 18th and 19th centuries, until changes in free trade regulations on the global market in the late 1980s and early 1990s led to a collapse of manufacturing in North America.
 During that time, it was also the site of a strong, working-class immigrant population — particularly Eastern European Jews — who settled in the area before and during the postwar period.
 The melting pot of Greek, Portuguese, Romanian, Polish, German and other immigrant residents helped to create the diverse and rich cultural reputation that the neighbourhood is known for.